Teamoreteateo/DSA2101-Project/Code.md

-The plot examines potential correlations between our selected features (i.e. `acousticness`, `valence`, `energy`, `danceability` & `tempo`) and album receptivity by arranging her albums in the order of ascending receptivity. `Acousticness` tends to be higher in higher-rated albums, while `energy` and `danceability` tend to taper off in strength , suggesting that Swift’s more popular albums lean toward acoustic and
+The plot examines potential correlations between our selected features (i.e. `acousticness`, `valence`, `energy`, `danceability` & `tempo`) and album receptivity by arranging her albums in order of ascending receptivity. `Acousticness` tends to be higher in higher-rated albums, while `energy` and `danceability` tend to taper off in strength , suggesting that Swift’s more popular albums lean toward acoustic and